I was and still, I am an important voice for social art, media, and human rights activities in Afghanistan.

 In recent years I as young media activist has been attacked and terrorised many times by the enemies of freedom of speech.
-In 2004, i was kidnapped by the Taliban.
+In 2004, I was kidnapped by the Taliban.
 After escaping from the Taliban jail, I continued my works with civil society, media, human rights, arts and culture organizations.
-I am playing my role for the postive change, for the developing of a democratic Afghanistan.
+I am playing my role for the positive change, for the developing of a democratic Afghanistan.

 In 2012, i received my first award as human rights artist and activist from the Image and Voice of Hope Organization “New York”.

 My photographic and cinematic work has been exhibited widely in Afghanistan and abroad.